noahzark/noahzark/README.md

 Hi there 👋

-This is Feli, a developer base
+This is Feli, a full stack developer

 - 🔭 I’m currently working on http://qiwu.ai
-- 🌱 I’m currently learning
+- 📫 You can reach me at https://imvery.moe/

 <!--
 **noahzark/noahzark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.